-Trimble MEP highlights why the government and industry have a responsibility to encourage more women into engineering careers
+Trimble MEP highlights why the government and industry have a responsibility to encourage more female engineers

 Recent research from CV-Library, the UK’s leading independent job site, reveals that an overwhelming 71.8% of female engineers don’t believe that young women are being made aware of the abundant career opportunities available in the sector.
 Ultimately this has a damaging effect on the pipeline of female talent.